Chlamydomonas reinhardtii: Genetics

-The genome of C. reinhardtii has been shown to contain N6-Methyldeoxyadenosine (6mA), a mark common in prokaryotes but much rarer in eukaryotes.
+The genome of C. reinhardtii has been shown to contain N6-Methyladenosine (m6A), a mark common in prokaryotes but much rarer in eukaryotes.
 Some research has indicated that 6mA in Chlamydomonas may be involved in nucleosome positioning, as it is present in the linker regions between nucleosomes as well as near the transcription start sites of actively transcribed genes.

 C. reinhardtii appears to be capable of several DNA repair processes.
 These include recombinational repair, strand break repair and excision repair.
+In particular, C. reinhardtii chloroplasts possess an efficient system for repairing DNA double-strand breaks.
+In chloroplast DNA homologous recombinational repair is strongly stimulated by double-strand breaks.